PADA: Example-based Prompt Learning for on-the-fly Adaptation to Unseen Domains: Related Work

 \section{Related Work}

-There are two prominent setups in DA research: \textit{supervised} and \textit{unsupervised}. \textit{Supervised} algorithms utilize scarce labeled examples from the target domain \citep{DBLP:conf/acl/Daume07}, whereas \textit{unsupervised} methods assume only source labeled data and unlabeled source and target data in-hand \citep{DBLP:conf/emnlp/BlitzerMP06}.
 We first describe research in the setting of unsupervised DA with a focus on pivot-based methods.
 We then continue with the study of DA methods with multiple sources, focusing on mixture of experts models.
-Afterwards, we describe autoregressive language models and, finally, provide a summary of our main contributions with respect to these branches of literature.
+Finally, we describe autoregressive language models and prompting mechanisms, and the unique manner in which we employ T5 for DA.

 \paragraph{Unsupervised Domain Adaptation (UDA)}